-Bus route information can be obtained via our website at www.getbus.org.
+Bus route information can be obtained right here on our website.
 Simply use the Trip Planner on our home-page, or you can download the Transit app here getbus.org/app

-Bus Schedules containing all route and schedule information may be obtained at the downtown transit center, and main office at 1830 Golden State Ave, Bakersfield, CA 93301.
+Bus schedules containing all route and schedule information may be obtained at the Downtown Transit Center, and the main office at 1830 Golden State Avenue, Bakersfield, CA 93301.

 If you need further information about routes and schedules, please call 661-869-2GET (2438).
 This number is staffed Monday through Friday, 8:00 a.m. to 5:00 p.m.